vprusso/vprusso.github.io/_pages/publications.md

 <br>

 <li>
-<a href="/pdf/toqito.pdf">"toqito -- Theory of quantum information toolkit: A Python package for studying quantum information"</a>,<br>
+<a href="/pdf/toqito.pdf">"toqito--Theory of quantum information toolkit: A Python package for studying quantum information"</a>,<br>
 V. Russo,<br>
 Journal of Open Source Software, 6(61), 3082, (2021).<br>
 [<a href="https://joss.theoj.org/papers/10.21105/joss.03082">Link</a>]